 It skips the specific vegan leather page.

-This gives the manager a perfect list of pages to go back to and add internal links to.
+This gives the manager a perfect list of pages to revisit and add internal links to.

 2. Software Development (Finding Code Snippets)